apiaryio/dredd/docs/how-it-works.rst

 OpenAPI 2
 ~~~~~~~~~

-The :openapi:`2` format allows to specify multiple responses for a single operation.
+The `OpenAPI 2`_ format allows to specify multiple responses for a single operation.
 By default Dredd tests only responses with ``2xx`` status codes.
 Responses with other codes are marked as *skipped* and can be activated in :ref:`hooks <hooks>` - see the :ref:`multiple-requests-and-responses` how-to guide.

-In ``produces`` (:openapi:`2#swaggerproduces`) and ``consumes`` (:openapi:`2#swaggerconsumes`), only JSON media types are supported.
+In ``produces`` (:openapi2:`swaggerproduces`) and ``consumes`` (:openapi2:`swaggerconsumes`), only JSON media types are supported.
 Only the first JSON media type in ``produces`` is effective, others are skipped.
-Other media types are respected only when provided with :openapi:`explicit examples <2#responseexamples>`.
+Other media types are respected only when provided with :openapi2:`explicit examples <responseexamples>`.

-:openapi:`Default response <2#responsesdefault>` is ignored by Dredd unless it is the only available response.
+:openapi2:`Default response <responsesdefault>` is ignored by Dredd unless it is the only available response.
 In that case, the default response is assumed to have HTTP 200 status code.

 .. _security: